ephraimduncan/awesome-developer-dictionary/README.md

 - **data structure**: a data structure is a data organization, management, and storage format that enables efficient access and modification.
 - **debugging**: the process of finding and resolving bugs (defects or problems that prevent correct operation) within computer programs, software, or systems.
 - **data warehouse**: A data warehouse is a large collection of business data used to help an organization make decisions.
 Data Warehouses are central repositories of integrated data from one or more disparate sources.
 It is a system used for reporting and data analysis, and is considered a core component of business intelligence.
 The concept of the data warehouse has existed since the 1980s, when it was developed to help transition data from merely powering operations to fueling decision support systems that reveal business intelligence.
+- **deployment**: Deployment is a key step in the web development process.
+Once a website or an app has been developed and tested, it’s ready to go live; in other words, it’s ready to be deployed.
+There are several different stages to deploying a website, with the last being hosting it.
 - **design patterns**: In software engineering, a software design pattern is a general, reusable solution to a commonly occurring problem within a given context in software design.
 It is not a finished design that can be transformed directly into source or machine code.
 - **destructuring**: a convenient way of extracting multiple values from data stored in objects and arrays.
 - **DevOps (Development Operations)**: System of working that helps to keep development, IT operations, and quality assurance departments on the same page to make for better end-products and collaborations.